The Accused's Right to Appeal in Criminal Law Cases

 It is important to note that the action of filing of a notice of appeal does not automatically suspend the operation of the sentence which was imposed.
 Nevertheless, you do have the right to apply for bail pending an appeal in order to be released from custody.

 The appellate court has a variety of powers at its disposal.
 It can order a new trial, it can vary the sentence or it could find you not guilty.
 The appeal court can dismiss the appeal although if it finds that the trial was in fact properly conducted.
 An appeal can be dismissed even if it was found that a small error occurred.

 Appeals are a highly specialized form of legal advocacy.
 Unlike a trial, witnesses are rarely called and the court relies on the transcript of testimony from the trial and written submissions of the parties.
 As such, it is recommended that you contact a criminal law firm, such as ours, which routinely practices in these types of complex criminal law matters.

-At Donnell Law Group, our lawyers have the expertise and experience needed to file an appeal.
+At Donnell Law Group, our lawyers have the needed to file an appeal.
 We will review the details of your conviction or sentence, and discuss whether you may have grounds for appeal.
 If hired to represent you, we will fight hard in seeking the justice and equitable result that you deserve.
 Speak to a criminal lawyer at Donnell Law Group.
 We service Markham, Newmarket, Barrie, Bradford, Richmond Hill, Keswick and Southern Ontario.